CaenJones/ChromeSEC/README.md

 RemoteAccessHostAllowRemoteAccessConnections
 ```
 ## Preventing Device Powerwash
-The use of powerwashing devices can negatively affect users and admins through data loss, policy and enrollment issues, and application compatibility.
+The option to powerwash devices can negatively affect users and admins through data loss, policy changes, and enrollment issues.
 Because of this, most organizations choose to disable the option for users to powerwash their devices.

-This setting is available in **Devices > Chrome Devices** and under the **Powerwash** section choose **Do not allow powerwash to be triggered**.
-This will effectively prevent users from wiping the device except in the case of a TPM firmware update.
+This setting is available in **Devices > Chrome Devices**.
+Under the **Powerwash** section, choose **Do not allow powerwash to be triggered**.
+This will prevent users from wiping the device except during a TPM firmware update.

 ## Monitoring Sh1mmer Exploitation
 Sh1mmer is an exploit that takes advantage of how factory shims are verified for the device.
 By only checking the kernel signature, it was possible to modify the retail shim image to allow for the removal of write protection, and total device un-enrollment.